henrivain/TesseractOcrMaui/README.md

 This project does not depend on any third-party C# packages, but it needs [traineddata files](https://github.com/tesseract-ocr/tessdata/) to function.
 Parts of the code are also is reused from [Charlesw Windows Tesseract wrapper](https://github.com/charlesw/tesseract).

 <br/>

+## Contributing, IOS and MacOS

+If you are interested developing this project, please, open conversation in issues and describe your changes you want to make.
+Package doesn't currently support IOS or MacOS so any help for them is well appreciated.

 ## Support